 What trends are you noticing around the idea of culture in the workplace?

-MB: “Culture” was the w in the Merriam-Webster dictionary in 2014, so something has definitely happened.
+MB: “Culture” was the word of the year in the Merriam-Webster dictionary in 2014, so something has definitely happened.
 It’s something that people globally are talking about more often.
 Another popular term that has evolved over the last few years is “engagement.”
-It’s something people are measuring actively around the world, trying to see how connected people really are to the place where they work. is a fast-growing popular metric which is basically asking employees very, very frequently what their work experience is like and whether they’d recommend the place that they work to someone else.
+It’s something people are measuring actively around the world, trying to see how connected people really are to the place where they work.
+Net Promoter Score is a fast-growing popular metric which is basically asking employees very, very frequently what their work experience is like and whether they’d recommend the place that they work to someone else.
 Underneath both of those is trust.
 We’ve shown the correlation that trust is the best predictive analytic metric for how you’re going to do in Net Promoter Score and engagement.